Investing in a sustainable future

 Our sustainability agenda was developed through a detailed materiality process, which we refreshed in 2017.
 It has identified three key areas that have the greatest significance to our business and our stakeholders: Harm Reduction; Sustainable Agriculture and Farmer Livelihoods; and Corporate Behaviour.
 These are underpinned by our ongoing focus to reduce the environmental impact of our operations, and to build a diverse and engaging culture for our people.

 Read more about our sustainability agenda, goals and commitments, key activities and performance in our latest Sustainability Report.

-In the 2017 indices review, we were proud to be overall industry leader and the only tobacco company to feature in the DJSI’s Europe Index and its prestigious World index.
-Our overall score of 84% was 21 percentage points higher than the industry average of 63%.
+In the 2018 DJSI review, we were proud to be overall industry leader and the only company in our industry to feature in the DJSI’s prestigious World Index.
+Our overall score was 26 percentage points higher than the industry average.

 We believe these scores reflect the quality of management across our business and our comprehensive global focus on sustainability issues.